La Conga – 1551 N. Vine

 The Bamboo Room of the Hollywood Brown Derby

-The Bamboo Room cocktail lounge debuted to the public on February 7, 1936, located inside the Vine Street Brown Derby, the second of the chain’s restaurants, which had opened in 1929.
+The Bamboo Room cocktail lounge debuted to the public on February 7, 1936, located at 1628 N. Vine Street inside the Hollywood Brown Derby (second of the chain’s restaurants, which had opened in 1929).
 Carole Lombard hosted a private party at the venue on February 5, a few nights before it opened to the public.
 A press preview was held on February 6.
 Gossip columnist Jimmy Fidler called the new space “the most ultra of the Hollywood cocktail bars.”
 Replete with bamboo (duh) and zebra-print upholstery, it had its own entrance just south of the main one, with access to the dining room.
 In April 1940, the bar added a television set!
-The bamboo theme lasted into the early 1950s.
+The Bamboo Room was remodeled as the Record Room in 1954.

 Photographed at night for Life, 1937